 Betta ebook sample

-• 📅 Feeding & Fasting Calendar – Prevent bloating, aid digestion
+• 📅 Feeding & Fasting Calendar – Prevent bloating and aid digestion

-• Healthy Betta Checklist – Daily, weekly, monthly tasks
+• Healthy Betta Checklist – Daily, weekly, and monthly tasks

-• 💊 Medication Tracker – Never miss a dose
+• 💉 Printable Medication Tracker – Never miss a dose during treatment

 Instant download — nothing physical ships.